Last Updated on

 If it happens to be the same person mentioned earlier by the leader of Team A, the priest will say “Bung!” and he or she becomes a prisoner.
 If not, the player gets a turn to mention the name of one of the players of Team A.

 The team with few or no players left becomes the loser.

 Another variation of the game is also known as “singsingan”.
 As the name suggests, a player plays the role of a priest searching for a missing ring.
 He will then guess who among a group of players has the ring.
 If he finds the right person, the priest will then pinch the player’s ears as a punishment.

-5. Lawin at Sisiw
+5. Lawin at Sisiw.

 This outdoor game requires 10 to 20 players.
 One will act as the hawk, another one as the hen (or head of the chickens), while the remaining players become the chicks.
-The hen together with the chickens are arranged one behind another, holding each other’s waists while the group search for food.
+The hen together with the chickens are arranged one behind another, holding each other’s waists while the group searches for food.

 It starts with the hawk’s attempt to buy a chick from the hen.
 After a period of bargaining, the hawk finally gets a chick which he will take home to help him search for rice grains for his dinner.

 As the hawk falls asleep, the chick returns to the hen.
 As a result, the angry hawk tries to find and catch the missing chick.
 The hen and all the chickens will then prevent the hawk from catching the chick.